Emmotes/ic_spoilers/docs/seasons.md

 #### Aerois Synergy Buff
 This is the primary source for the reworks in most of the Aerois champions.
 It's getting modified to be easier to buff for each Aerois champion.

-#### Nova Nerf
+#### Nova (Possibly-Not-Now) Nerf
+**UPDATE: Additive -> Multiplicative.
+See below.**

-Nova's `Discovery` ability - the one that makes her as good as she is (because it's multiplicative) - is getting replaced by a new ability `The Crew` - that is entirely additive.
-So she will very likely be considerably worse than she is now.
-Probably even Dismantle worthy.
+Nova's `Discovery` ability - the one that makes her as good as she is (because it's multiplicative) - is getting replaced by a new ability `The Crew`.
+That was going to be additive and portended a pretty big nerf.
+It has since been changed to be multiplicative.

+Whether this will be enough to make her as good as she was before remains to be seen - but at least it won't be as big a nerf as it would have been had it remained additive.

 The Crew
-> Nova increases the damage of Champions within two slots by `$(not_buffed amount)%` for each Champion level on the affected Champions, stacking additively.
+> Nova increases the damage of Champions within two slots by `$(not_buffed amount)%` for each Champion level on the affected Champions, stacking multiplicatively.
 Each Champion's contribution caps at `$(max_level_contribution_after_last_upgrade)` levels after their last available upgrade.

 And there will be a specialisation for it.
 > The Crew now applies to all Champions within 3 slots, but the extra Champions are only counted towards its levels total at 50% effectiveness.

-*Please take into account that all spoilers are subject to change at any time.
-So while the ability being additive makes it likely to be a nerf - they could give the ability upgrades that make the final amount equivalent to Discovery's numbers for higher areas.
-Or of course add a multiplicative component before release.*

-*I have an over-abundance of pessimism about either of those outcomes - but it's possible.*

 #### Misc
 The rest of the Aerois champions will be getting some minor tweaks that shouldn't impact them *too* much.
 Though Aila's shielding may be seeing a nerf too.